antischematic/angular-state-library/README.md

 #### Select

-Marks the decorated accessor or method as a selector.
-Use selectors to derive state from other class properties.
+Marks the decorated property, accessor or method as a selector.
+Use selectors to derive state from other stores or class properties.
 Can be chained with other selectors.
 Selectors receive a reactive `this` context that tracks dependencies.
-Selectors are memoized until its dependencies change.
+Selectors are memoized until their dependencies change.
 Selectors are not evaluated until its value is read.
 The memoization cache is purged each time reactive dependencies change.

 For method selectors, arguments must be serializable with `JSON.stringify`.

+For property selectors, they must implement the `OnSelect` or `Subscribable` interface.

 **Example: Computed properties**